Teaching and Community Development in Cambodia

 - Meals – breakfast daily and lunch during weekdays

-- *Excursion: 3-night / 4-day excursion to Siem Reap, Angkor Wat and the Silk Farm (when 6-10 volunteers only)
+- 3-night / 4-day excursion to Siem Reap, Angkor Wat and the Silk Farm (includes transport from Phnom Penh to Siem Reap, basic accommodation, meals and entrance fee to Angkor Wat)

 - 24/7 on-site support – Site Coordinator and Site Director